dinosama/mind_breaker/README.md

 ![Mastermind](https://www.conseilsmarketing.com/wp-content/uploads/2015/10/497348.jpg)

-- [x] Mastermind solver project made in c++ in the context of a coding challenge.
+- [x] Mastermind solver project made in c++ in the context of a 42 school coding challenge.

 ## Execution :
 ```